Lowell, Massachusetts: Racial makeup

+Southeast Asian population

-Cambodian-American Population: In 2010, Lowell had the highest proportion of residents of Cambodian origin of any place in the United States, with the exception of Long Beach, California, at 12.5% of the population.
-The Government of Cambodia opened up its third U.S. Consular Office in Lowell, on April 27, 2009, with Sovann Ou as current advisor to the Cambodian Embassy.
-The other consular offices are in Long Beach, California, and Seattle, Washington, which also have large Cambodian communities.
+In 2010, Lowell had the highest proportion of residents of Cambodian origin of any place in the United States at 12.5% of the population.
+The Government of Cambodia opened up its third U.S. Consular Office in Lowell, on April 27, 2009, with Sovann Ou as current advisor to the Cambodian embassy.
+The other consular offices are in Long Beach, California, and Seattle, Washington, which also have large Cambodian-American communities.
+In 2022, Lowell elected Sokhary Chau, the first Cambodian-American mayor in the United States.

+In 1999, the municipality had significant numbers of Hmong, lowland Lao, and Vietnamese people.

 Crime data

 According to current FBI Crime Data Analysis, Lowell is the 46th most dangerous city in the Commonwealth of Massachusetts, for all sizes.
 In 2018, the violent crime rate for Lowell was less than half of the violent crime rate in Boston, with no murders compared to 49 in Boston.
 Lowell's crime rate has dropped tremendously since the 1990s, and while the likelihood of becoming a victim of violent crime in Massachusetts are 1 in 265, the odds in Lowell are 1 in 289, making Lowell (approximately) 10% safer than the rest of the state, on average.
 Lowell's violent crime rate is comparable to Honolulu, HI and is less than one-quarter that of Washington, D.C.